 LinkedIn is no doubt a fantastic platform for B2B marketing.
 Especially with the current COVID situation where we need to reach people even more digitally!
-But how can you measure the success of your organic content marketing?
+But how can you measure LinkedIn ROI for your organic content marketing?
 Are you missing a trick?

 Digital activities have certainly made marketing measurement easier.
 We can quickly run off and analyse the data.
 But there are obvious and more subtle ways you can do this when it comes to measuring the success of your content on LinkedIn.